lythium/Featured_LSlide/README.md

 This slide using the thumbnail of the featured post and cut this image for animation slide.

 Settings:
-- Speed translate
+* Speed translate
-- Number of display featured post.
+* Number of display featured post.
 (3, 4, 6, 8 )

 == Installation ==

+This section describes how to install the plugin and get it working.

 1. Upload the plugin files to the `/wp-content/plugins/featured_lslide` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. go to this plugin page (Back office's url : www.Url/wp-admin/admin.php?page=LSlide ).
-4. add a slide with your's settings.
+3. Use the Settings->Plugin Name screen to configure the plugin
-5. Copy the Shortcode in your content.
+4. Copy the Shortcode in your content.
-6. Is ready.
+5. Is ready.

 == Screenshots ==